GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 0. Tissues can be kept in the warming compartment while waiting to keep tissues from getting hard due to the wax
 1. Place a metal dish under the wax dispenser - dispense a small amount of wax into the dish (about ¼ of the dish)
 2. Place the tissue into the wax - orient the tissue in the dish
 3. Take off the top of the cassette - fill up the dish the rest of the way with wax and put the cassette bottom on the top of the dish (flat side down) - dispense more wax onto the top part of the cassette.
+(The wax will fall though the holes and make it possible to get it out without the top snapping off) DO NOT OVER FILL!
-When adding the cassettes on top there shouldn't wax that if you push it down the wax comes out the sides.
-It should be seated and then add the wax on top.
-(The wax will fall though the holes and make it possible to get it out without the top snapping off)
+4. *Note*: When adding the cassettes on top, the wax shouldn't be high enough that when you seat the cassette on top wax will squish around the sides of the cassette.
+It should be just seated on top.
+If it is too high the wax covers the contact points and it will be hard to get out of the tray and the cassette will snap off.
-4. Move cassettes to the cooling block for ~20 mins, then can be left overnight at room temperature
+5. Move cassettes to the cooling block for ~20 mins, then can be left overnight at room temperature
 	- if not sectioning the next day, cassettes can be stored indefinitely at 4℃ until needed

 ## Sectioning